Historical and contemporary study of work, social movements, and social policy in the United States and globally.

 Her book, The Other Women’s Movement (2005) coined the term “labor feminism.”

 Her most recent book, For the Many: American Feminists and the Fight for Democratic Equality (Princeton University Press, 2021), reveals the grit, courage, and wisdom of the women who led the fight for economic justice and social democracy in the United States and around the world.
 Her next book, under contract with The New Press, draws on the far-seeing ideas of labor thinkers of the past to help us reimagine a fairer, more inclusive America.

 Her essays appear in The Washington Post, Dissent, Ms. Magazine, Chronicle of Higher Education, Journal of American History, and other outlets.
 Dr. Cobble’s commentary can be heard, most recently, on PBS American Experience’s “Fly With Me,” Minnesota Public Radio, National Public Radio, Jacobin Radio, Zagat Q&A, New Books Network, National History Center’s Washington History Seminar, Here’s Something Good I-Heart Radio, and the JFK Library Podcast.

 For the Many: American Feminists and the Global Fight for Democratic Equality

 A history of the twentieth-century feminists who fought for the rights of women, workers, and the poor, both in the United States and abroad.
-To be released May 11, 2021 from Princeton University Press.
+Available from Princeton University Press.